 Sounds a lot like life coaching, doesn’t it?
 Indirectly and directly, a life coach supports clients in creating more mindfulness in their lives.

 Habit tends to get a bad rap.
-People associate the “H word” with drugs, smoking, alcohol, and unhealthy eating.
+People associate the “H-word” with drugs, smoking, alcohol, and unhealthy eating.
 But habit is so much more.
-Habit can be defined as a subconscious, automatic behavior or thought pattern.
+Habit can be defined as a subconscious, automatic behaviour or thought pattern.
 Anything we do or say or think automatically and repeatedly, without conscious thought, is considered a habit.

 According to Martin Grunburg, author of The Habit Factor,

 Imagine life without our habits.
 What if nothing came automatically?
 This would mean we would have to consciously think about all the tasks we do each day to maintain ourselves and to function at even the most basic level.
-I’m visualizing a mighty long to do list.
-Everything from walk to the bathroom, turn on the light, and pick up the toothbrush.
-Or an array of colored post it notes adorning the walls.
+I’m visualizing a mighty long to-do list.
+Everything from a walk to the bathroom, turn on the light and pick up the toothbrush.
+Or an array of coloured post-it notes adorning the walls.
 There would be little mental energy left over for the creative process or for learning new things.
 Getting through the day might be downright paralyzing and exhausting.

 Clients often come to a life coach seeking habit change.
 At some point in the process, they become aware that their habits are not in alignment with their goals, intentions, and values.
 Their habits may be keeping them from moving forward, feeling fulfilled, living a healthy lifestyle or achieving their dreams.
 They have chosen to partner with a life coach because they’ve decided it’s time to move forward and create healthy habits and/ or eliminate unhealthy ones.